glimpse-project/glimpse/src/README.md

 Training joint inference parameters
 ===================================

-Run the tool 'train_joint_params' to train joint parameters.
+Run the tool `train_joint_params` to train joint parameters.
 Running it with no parameters, or with the `-h/--help` parameter will print usage details, with details about the default parameters.